dirien/pulumi-ai-workshop-base/WORKSHOP_SCENARIOS.md

 # Security Incident Response Workshop - Test Scenarios

 This guide walks you through testing the 4 security incident response scenarios.
-Each scenario triggers a different detection tool, which ultimately creates a PagerDuty incident and calls the Pulumi Deployments API.
+Each scenario triggers a different detection tool, which ultimately creates a PagerDuty incident and triggers a Pulumi Neo task for AI-powered incident investigation.

 ## Prerequisites